State Law Guide · Updated January 2026

 See how New Hampshire's laws compare to other states:

-Average New Hampshire recovery: $1,050 · Based on New Hampshire Consumer Guaranty Contracts Act
+Optional letter only if you act · New Hampshire Consumer Guaranty Contracts Act